WASdev/sample.SpringBootWebsocket/README.md

 </exclusions>
 ```

-Note: according to our logs, the Liberty implementation of websocket will not be used if you don't add the exclusion above.
+Note: According to our logs, the Liberty implementation of websocket will not be used if you don't add the exclusion above.

 ### Add Arquillian Dependencies

 We'll be using [Arquillian](http://arquillian.org/) to run our integration tests, instead of the default Spring Boot testing framework.
-This is because in migrating to Liberty, we also want to run our test cases on our Liberty server, rather than using a Spring Boot embedded server.
+This is because we want run our test cases on our Liberty server, rather than using a Spring Boot embedded server.
 To do this, we'll be using the `arquillian-wlp-managed` container and providing the appropriate configuration in the next section.

 To add Arquillian to our project, first add `arquillian-bom` under the `dependencyManagement` section of the POM: